-The Provider Payroll report is a Production and Income Report to determine how much to pay their providers when the providers earn a certain percentage of net income.
+Some offices use this Production and Income Report to determine how much to pay their providers when the providers earn a certain percentage of net income.
 The calculations for determining production and income in this report were custom created for a specific use and may not apply to your office.

 If you want to use this report:

 - Make sure the calculations that determine the values in the report apply to your office.
 See the column descriptions below.